Skip to content

 • Ensure your certificate is installed in the Keychain

-• Check it hasn’t expired with wails3 signing list
+• Check it hasn’t expired with security find-identity -v -p codesigning

 • Make sure you have a “Developer ID Application” certificate (not just “Apple Development”)